MicrosoftDocs/cpp-docs/docs/standard-library/regex-iterator-class.md

 ## Examples

-See the following topics for examples on regular expressions:
+See the following articles for examples on regular expressions:

 - [regex_match](../standard-library/regex-functions.md#regex_match)